The Art of Deception (Heroes)

-"The Art of Deception" is the sixteenth episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-fifth episode overall.
+"The Art of Deception" is the seventeenth episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-fifth episode overall.
 The episode aired on January 25, 2010.

 Plot

 Peter Petrelli continues having dreams of Emma Coolidge at the carnival, and subsequently being saved by Sylar.
 Peter meets with Angela Petrelli to help her come to terms with Nathan Petrelli's death, then asks Angela where Sylar is.
-He manages to acquire his location.
+He manages to acquire Sylar's location.
 Meanwhile, Matt Parkman is stunned to see Sylar at his home, who has created the ruse that he and Matt used to work together as cops to fool Janice.
 Matt is able to privately talk with Sylar, who reveals he wants Matt to suppress his powers.
 Matt's initial attempt fails, causing Sylar to lash out and hold Janice with his telekinesis.
 Sylar explains his powers are making him insane, and lets Janice go.
 Janice realizes the man is Sylar and tells Matt he must bury him for good.
 Matt agrees, and manages to trap Sylar in his own nightmare: a world where no one exists, so that he will be alone forever.
 Matt takes the knocked out Sylar and begins building a brick wall around him in the basement, but is interrupted by the arrival of Peter.
 Borrowing Matt's ability, Peter explains he needs Sylar.
 Matt warns Peter of Sylar's state and that if Peter tries waking him, he may become trapped too.
 Peter enters Sylar's mind, and finds himself in a world devoid of anybody.